xavib/fast-sasstart/README.md

 All the code is in the SASS folder.
 User config.rb to customise your settings if you will run **compass watch** (defaults to /stylesheets) or just run **sass --watch sass:[your css folder]** if you don't want the compass thing.

+_In a Rails app you don't need compass, with the common sass-rails gem you are there.
+Just put this into the assets folder and call main.scss from your application.css file._

 ## The breakpoints

 The grid has 4 breakpoints: